jiffij/pii-classification/README.md

+# Project Description

+This project used SHA-RNN and MobileBERT to predict Personal Identity Information (PII).

 # Single Headed Attention RNN

 For full details see the paper [Single Headed Attention RNN: Stop Thinking With Your Head](https://arxiv.org/abs/1911.11423).